-1. Photocopy these stories (I like to use funny stories with a punchline but you could use any stories, folktales work well too) and give one to a student (one of your better students).
+1. Find a set of stories for students to read.
+One for each student.
+(I like to use funny stories You could use any stories, folktales work well too) Give one to a student (one of your better students).
 Ask the student to go out of the classroom and read it carefully.

 2. Tell or read the rest of the students a story and tell them to listen carefully because if they guess the ending, you’ll give them a prize.
-Stop before the punchline and ask them if they can guess the punchline.
+Stop before the punchline or ending and ask them if they can guess it.

 3. Bring in the student who is outside.
 Ask them to retell their story to the class, stopping before the ending/punchline.
 Students listen and guess the ending.

-4. Then, the class takes turn to tell the first story, the teacher told.
+4. Then, the class takes turns telling the first story, the teacher told.
 The student who went outside tries to guess the ending.

 5. Give all students a story.
 Give them 3-5 minutes to understand and read, ask any questions about the text.
 Then, put students in groups of 3-4 and each student tells their story to others.
 Stopping so others can guess the punchline.